Ovarian and uterine issues are a leading cause of female infertility.

 Uterine Fibroids, also known as leiomyomas or myomas, are tumors growing in the wall of the uterus, ranging from many small masses to singular larger masses that are typically benign (non-cancerous).
 They are comprised of muscle tissue and can grow into the uterine space on the inside or outside wall of the uterus.
 Uterine Fibroids affecting 20-80% of women, mostly in their 40s and 50s.
 They are more common in African American women–in fact, by menopause, 80% of African-American women have Uterine Fibroids.

-Creating a Family has many resources for women with PCOS, POF, fibroids, and other ovarian and uterine issues.
-Some we think you will find particularly helpful are:
+Creating a Family has many resources for women with PCOS, POF, uterine fibroids, and other ovarian/uterine issues.
+A few of the most recent that we think you will find particularly helpful are: